Having enjoyed Lexa Dudley's first novel set in Sardinia so very much my expectations for her second were high. She didn't disappoint.

 I’d thoroughly recommend Children of the Mists by Lexa Dudley to anyone who enjoys historic or romantic novels as well as for anyone who, like me, has a deep love for Sardinia.

-A journey into the mysterious world of Sardinian artist, Pino Sciola Read more
+The mysterious world of Sardinian artist, Pino Sciola Read more